meteor/vue3-tutorial/tutorial/simple-todos/02-collections.md

 ## 2.1: Create Tasks Collection

-We can create a new collection to store our tasks by creating a new file at `imports/db/TasksCollection.js` which instantiates a new Mongo collection and exports it.
+We can create a new collection to store our tasks by creating a new folder called `db` inside `imports`.
+Then, create a file called `TasksCollection.js` which instantiates a new Mongo collection and exports it.

 `imports/db/TasksCollection.js`
 ```js